- Introduction and Program Overview

 Physician Continuing Medical Education

-CCO designates this live activity for a maximum of 2.5 AMA PRA Category 1 Credits™.
+CCO designates this live activity or enduring material for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Nursing Continuing Education